idris92/TrafficLight/README.md

 The Traffic Light Control App is a simple simulation of a traffic control system that visually represents the functioning of traffic lights.
 Users can manually start and reset the traffic light cycle through the provided controls, simulating the transitions between red, yellow, and green lights.
 This app can be used for educational purposes or as a demonstration of basic UI functionality.

 ## Tech Stack
-Frontend Framework: React.js.
+- Frontend Framework: React.js
-Styling: Styled Component.
+- Styling: Styled Component
-Deployment: Netlify.
+- Deployment: Netlify
 ## Installation/Setup Instructions
 To run the app locally, follow these steps: